 At Nationwide we’re here for our members and we put their needs first in everything we do.
 And now, more than ever, two things are helping us go from strength to strength: we put our customers first, and we’re known for being open, honest and trustworthy.

-At Nationwide we have a strong ethic of care, and a genuine concern for each other and our members.
+We have a strong ethic of care, and a genuine concern for each other and our members.
 We recognise that our employees feel most appreciated when their thoughts and values are respected and considered.
 We are committed to creating a culture that recognises and truly values our individual differences and identities.
-If you’d like to be a part of an inclusive workplace where you can be yourself, where your talents are nurtured and you feel empowered to contribute, then please apply and help us in building society, nationwide.
+If you’d like to be a part of an inclusive workplace where you can be yourself, where your talents are nurtured, and you feel empowered to contribute then please apply and help us in building society, nationwide.